dekoza/mtgpl/AFR.rst

    Whenever Acererak the Archlich attacks, for each opponent, you create a 2/2 black Zombie creature token unless that player sacrifices a creature.

+:mtgtip:`A-Acererak the Archlich<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/b/eb363654-2004-4db8-bbd2-5b121da4f2a0.jpg?1645415464|https://scryfall.com/card/afr/A-87/a-acererak-the-archlich?utm_source=api>`
+   When Acererak the Archlich enters the battlefield, if you haven't completed Tomb of Annihilation, return Acererak the Archlich to its owner's hand and venture into the dungeon.

+   Whenever Acererak the Archlich attacks, create a number of 2/2 black Zombie creature tokens equal to the number of opponents you have.

 :mtgtip:`Asmodeus the Archfiend<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/5/a5e6b864-58e7-43b9-9d79-1d0361340960.jpg?1627704325|https://scryfall.com/card/afr/88/asmodeus-the-archfiend?utm_source=api>`
    Binding Contract — If you would draw a card, exile the top card of your library face down instead.